iOS 18—Top New Security and Privacy Features

 3. Utilize Password Managers

 Managing complex passwords for multiple accounts can be daunting, which is where password managers come in handy.
 These tools securely store your passwords and automatically fill them in when needed, eliminating the need to remember or write down passwords.
 With features like password generation and encryption, password managers are indispensable for maintaining robust security practices.
 Examples- Norton, Bitwarden, and 1Password.
+You can also use a password strength checker online.

 4. Regularly Update Passwords